New Patriotic Party: 2024 elections

 During the 2024 presidential election, Vice-President Mahamudu Bawumia stood as the NPP's candidate against NDC leader and former President John Mahama.
 The 2024 general election occurred against the backdrop of an economic recession, rising food prices, a record unemployment rate of 14.7%, corruption and illegal mining.
 On 8 December, Mahama defeated Bawumia, winning 56.55% of the vote.
 Bawumia gained 41.61% of the vote, coming second place.
 Bawumia conceded defeat.

 In addition, the NPP lost its majority in the Ghanaian Parliament, falling to 88 seats.
 In a landslide victory, the NDC won 183 seats.
 The Commonwealth Observer Group's leader former Botswanan President Mokgweetsi Masisi certified the election as largely free and fair, praising Vice-President Bawumia for exemplary statesmanship in his concession speech.
 While the Commonwealth Observation Group praised election authorities for facilitating access to the polling booths for disabled and elderly people, it expressed concerns about incidents of deadly violence and wheel chair-bound individuals experiencing long queues.

+Internal Elections and Governance

+In alignment with the party constitutional provisions,the leadership of the New Patriotic Party scheduled its National Delegates Conference for September 19 to elect a new cohort of national executive officers to steer the party's administrative and political strategies.